LeratoMalatji/EndToEnd-TestFrameWork/README.md

       * #### Test-output
    *  pom.xml

          pom is also where testNg is also set up to intergrate with maven ,currently set up to execute both testNg and     Cumcumber TestNg.xml .
-Remove <suiteXmlFile>testngCucumber.xml</suiteXmlFile> to exclude your testcases from mvn excution
+Remove <suiteXmlFile>testngCucumber.xml</suiteXmlFile> tag to exclude your cucumber testcases from mvn excution

         ```bash
          <configuration>